 Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

-While life as a whole won’t be totally ‘normal’ for some time yet, things are looking up for UK campers now that campsites have been given the greenlight to welcome back customers this spring.
+While life as a whole won’t be totally ‘normal’ for some time yet, things are looking up for UK campers now that campsites have been given the greenlight to welcome back customers.

 PLEASE NOTE – all information is as given at the time of writing.
 Please refer to government guidance and check before you travel.

 Can I go camping yet?

 Great news!
 Campsites and self-catering holiday parks in England, Wales and Scotland are now open!

 Of course, all these plans are subject to change in accordance with public health developments regarding COVID-19.
 Our advice is to plan for the best, but be prepared for changes and check your destination's cancellation policy before booking.